What is probate?Smart Will

 This will entail working out what assets are included and where they may be, who owns them (are they wholly owned by the deceased or jointly owned) and also what debts there may such as utilities, bank loans and tax.

-The valuation can’t be exact at this point, because for example you won’t know what a house may actually be sold for, but it does need to be pretty close so it’s best to get professional valuations to avoid challenge later.
+The valuation can’t be exact at this point, because for example you won’t know what a house may actually be sold for, but it does need to be pretty close so it’s best to get professional valuations to avoid challenges later.

-There will be some costs involved in applying for a grant of probate and you can check out our handy fee calculator app here. [link 3]
+There will be some costs involved in applying for a grant of probate and you can check out our handy fee calculator app here.

-At this point an inheritance tax return will need to be completed and any tax due should be paid.
+At this point, an inheritance tax return will need to be completed and any tax due should be paid.
 If there is cash in the estate then the bank will have a direct payment scheme that will allow this.

 Once the taxes have been paid then HMRC will issue a receipt that can then be passed on to allow probate to be granted.